-Fourth, Honors Program students have the opportunity to substitute up to four credits of honors seminars for any general education requirement.
+Fourth, Honors Program students have the opportunity to substitute up to four credits of honors seminars for any Integrative General Education requirement.

-Fifth, honors students, after the first semester of participation in the Honors Program, shall be given the option of substituting one higher level course of the same general nature and in the same discipline for a general studies course, with the substitution to be approved by the Honors Program directors and the respective department.
+Fifth, honors students, after the first semester of participation in the Honors Program, shall be given the option of substituting one higher level course of the same general nature and in the same discipline for a non-Core Integrative General Education requirement, with the substitution to be approved by the Honors Program directors and the registrar, in consultation with the Director of Integrative General Education.